rose-collectionservices/digital-archives/02 Processing Tiers/03-tier_2.md

 ---

-## Content review and weeding (if needed, using one or more methods)
+## Content Review and Weeding (if needed, using one or more methods)

 ### Deduplication with FSLint
 *This step should take place in the BitCurator/Ubuntu environment.*